Unboxed-Software/solana-course/content/durable-nonces.md

 5. `NONCE_ACCOUNT_LENGTH`: a constant that represents the length of the nonce account data.
 6. `NonceAccount`: a class that represents the nonce account, it contains a static function `fromAccountData` that can take the nonce account data and return a nonce account object.

-Let's look into each one of the helpers functions in details.
+Let's look into each one of the helper functions in detail.

 ### `nonceInitialize`